-It will take your surgeon between one and three hours to complete your breast augmentation.
+It will take your cosmetic surgeon between one and three hours to complete your breast augmentation.
 A variety of factors will determine the length of time, such as the type of implant that is placed, the technique used and the type of anesthesia you receive.
-Your surgeon will discuss this with you during your consultation.
+Your cosmetic surgeon will discuss this with you during your consultation.

 Before you are discharged and allowed to go home, your surgeon will give you specific instructions that must be followed to ensure a normal recovery.
 After your surgery is completed, your breasts will be wrapped in a surgical bra or gauze dressings.
 Surgical dressings will be removed after a few days and you will need to wear a support bra afterwards.
 If drains have been placed, you must follow your surgeon’s instructions on how to care for and empty them.
 These will be removed during your first postoperative visit.

 It is normal for your breasts to be discolored and swollen immediately after surgery.
 Swelling will gradually dissipate over a month’s time and the discoloration will fade quickly.
 For the first two to five days after your surgery, you can expect your chest to be stiff and sore, and your breasts may feel sensitive, warm or itchy.

 Raising your arms may be difficult temporarily, and you will be instructed to avoid any strenuous activity for several weeks.
 This includes twisting your upper body or pushing, pulling or lifting any objects.
 After you resume your normal physical activities, you must still be gentle with your breasts for at least one more month.